bvfnbk/neovim-configuration/README.md

 ## Installation

 The configuration files can be installed by checking out this repository to the correct location.
+This section provides instructions on how to do it on _macOS_, _Linux_ (and probably other UNIX-like operating systems as well).

 ### macOS, Linux